sepehrabdous/preemptive_deflection_artifact/Omnet_Sims/README.md

 # Omnet++ simulation files

-## Re-producing the simulation results

 This repository provides the instructions and files required to run the simulations and extract the results.We use [Omnet++ simulator](https://omnetpp.org/) and INET framework to run the simulations.
 [Omnet++ manual](https://doc.omnetpp.org/omnetpp/manual/) and its examples are good references for introduction to the simulator.
 We ran our simulations on Ubuntu machines (version: 18.04) so all the commands are for Ubuntu.To run the simulations, you should follow the following steps:

 * Step 1: Install dependencies
 * Step 2: Install Omnet++
 * Step 3: Clone the repository
 * Step 4: Build the project
-* Step 5: Run the simulations and extract the results
+* Step 5: Run the simulations

 ### Step 1: Installing dependencies